netsec-ethz/scion-apps/pkg/shttp/README.md

 # HTTP over SCION/QUIC

-This package contains a client/server implementation of HTTP/2 over SCION/QUIC as well as a proxy implementation to proxy HTTP/2 requests over SCION to HTTP/1.1 and vice verse.
+This package contains a client/server implementation of HTTP/2 over SCION/QUIC as well as a proxy implementation to proxy HTTP/2 requests over SCION to HTTP/1.1 and vice versa.

 ### The Client is a standard net/http client with a custom RoundTripper implementation.